A General Gaussian Heatmap Label Assignment for Arbitrary-Oriented Object Detection: Proposed GGHL Framework

+\textbf{2) Second, the problem of possible overlap of Gaussian regions needs to be considered in the assignment process.} Unlike FCOS \cite{tian2019fcos} or CenterMap \cite{wang2020learning}, which assign overlapping region labels to instances with smaller areas, the proposed OLA allows more flexibility to assign labels for each candidate location.
+Specifically, if a location is contained in different Gaussian regions, it is assigned to the region that has the largest $f\left( {x,y} \right)$.
+This location is selected as the candidate to predict the object belongs to this Gaussian region.
+Moreover, the calculation of weights using Gaussian PDFs does not suffer from interpolation approximation problems encountered during the rotation of "Centerness" maps \cite{wang2020learning}.
+After determining the positive candidate locations, other parameters in the labels also need to be assigned to them, see Section III-B for details.

+\textbf{3) Third, the spatial and scale extents of the candidate regions using the above strategy need to be carefully studied.} First, a bounding box centered at the Gaussian peak location (called C-BBox) is computed based on the assigned labels.
+Then, it is assumed that many bounding boxes of different sizes centered at the other Gaussian candidate locations are generated.
+At a location, if there exists a bounding box whose Intersection over Union (IoU) with the C-BBox is greater than the threshold ${T_{IoU}}$, this location is selected as a positive location.
+As shown in Fig.~\ref{fig:5}, these positive locations form a subset of the original Gaussian candidate locations (appearing as a smaller ellipse that is co-centered with the original Gaussian ellipse), and its semi-axis length is

-where $r_i^c,{\rm{ }}i = 1,2$, represents the semi-axis lengths of the new candidate Gaussian ellipse, ${r_i},{\rm{ }}i = 1,2$, represents the semi-axis lengths of the original Gaussian ellipse.
-The hyperparameter ${T_{IoU}}$ is set according to the commonly used VOC or COCO protocol.
+where ${r_i},{\rm{ }}i = 1,2$, represents the semi-axis lengths of the original Gaussian ellipse.
+Then, the Gaussian boundary threshold in Algorithm~\ref{alg:1} is calculated from $r_i^c$.
+The purpose of the above reasoning is to explain the relationship between the Gaussian range and the IoU metric, and in practice it is not necessary to calculate the IoU during label assignment.
 Considering the versatility of multiple criteria, ${T_{IoU}}$ is set to 0.3, which is the same as many classic methods, like Faster R-CNN \cite{renFasterRCNNRealTime2017a} and YOLO \cite{redmonYOLOv3IncrementalImprovement2018}.

 In order to detect objects of different sizes on feature maps of different scales, objects’ OBBs with different sizes are assigned to feature maps with different down-sampling rates $strid{e_m} = {2^{m + 3}},{\rm{ }}m = 1,2,3$, as ground truth.
 The generated $\boldsymbol F_m$ from Algorithm~\ref{alg:1} of different scales are visualized in Fig.~\ref{fig:4} (d) (e) (f).
 To ensure that more than one positive candidate is generated on a certain scale after assignment, we set $\mathop {\max }\limits_i \left( {r_i^c} \right)/strid{e_m} \ge 1$, that is, $\mathop {\max }\limits_i \left( {2{r_i}} \right) \ge \frac{{2 \times strid{e_m}}}{{1 - {T_{IoU}}}}$ for each $m,{\rm{ }}m = 1,2,3$.
 Define the lengths of the four sides of an OBB as ${d_j},{\rm{ }}j = 1,2,3,4$, then $\mathop {\max }\limits_j \left( {{d_j}} \right) = \mathop {\max }\limits_i \left( {2{r_i}} \right) \ge \frac{{2 \times strid{e_m}}}{{1 - {T_{IoU}}}}$ because when calculating the diagonal matrix $\boldsymbol \Lambda$ in Eq.~\ref{eq:6} to generate the Gaussian ellipse, half the values of the length and width of the OBB are used as $s_1$ and $s_2$.
 Thus, introduce a hand-crafted hyperparameter $\tau = 3$ to get two boundary values of the three assignment ranges, they are